Human brain and light

 (3) SAD: Seasonal affective disorder, is a type of depression that occurs at specific times of the year often during the darker months.
 Reduced daylight in winter (or staying indoors) affects circadian rhythms and vitamin D intake.

-And look, because I am not only a fan of research but also of SOLUTIONS and of coming to conclusions to make this life better THROUGH understanding.
+Now look, because I am not only a fan of research but also of coming to conclusions to make your life better.
 Here are my solutions:

 Get natural light exposure after waking up, to start your day and to set your system correctly.
 Watch the sunset to tell your body its evening and dimm your lights at night to support your systems rhythm and get good sleep.